Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 Thankfully serious/major complications are rare, but nonetheless they could occur.

 later (within weeks of surgery) when you are home recovering.
-The symptoms are sometimes subtle but include new vomit, cough, fever or sweats.
+The symptoms to particularly watch for are signs of infection like fever or sweats.
 These leaks would usually cause an abscess (localized collection of pus) around the upper stomach.
 These are usually managed with small plastic tubes (stents) placed by an endoscope.

 There are some patient and surgical factors that influence the likelihood of a leak: